 What does someone need to write programs?

-The text editor you use to write programs can be anything from a plain text editor with only a few functions to a complex development environment.
+The text editor you use can be anything from a plain text editor with only a few functions to a complex development environment. -

-The software tool you use for this task can be a compiler and/or an interpreter, depending on the language you are working with and/or your needs.
+The tool you use should be a compiler and/or an interpreter, depending on the language you're working with and your needs.
 For example, if you are working with Javascript, you can use the interpreter that is built into a web browser or if you are working with C, you can download a C compiler and/or interpreter to execute your code.

-To acquire a compiler and/or interpreter for whatever language you are working with, you can go to any search engine and enter a search for it.
 There are many free compilers/interpreters available for many languages.
-If you are working with a web language such as Javascript or VBScript, an interpreter for such languages is built right into a web browser, and you do not have download one.
+To acquire one for whatever language you are working with, go to any search engine and do a search for it based on the language.
+If you are working with a web language such as Javascript or VBScript, an interpreter for such languages is built right into the web browser so you don't have to download it.

 Development environments